gtharp/gtharp/README.md

 - 👋 Hi, I’m @gtharp
 - 👀 I’m interested in learning to code
-- 🌱 I’m currently learning computer science through various online courses i.e. Harvard's CS 50 for Lawyers by EdX, Udemy Courses.
+- 🌱 I’m currently learning computer science through various online courses i.e. Harvard's CS 50 for Lawyers by EdX, Udemy Courses and free code camp

-- 💞️ I’m looking to collaborate on helping you with estate planning, real estate, and oil and gas law in Texas
-- 📫 How to reach me George Tharp.org
+- 📫 How to reach me: Georgetharp.org

 <!---
 gtharp/gtharp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.